Cumberland Gap: 20th century

 The gap and associated historic resources were listed on the National Register of Historic Places as a historic district on May 28, 1980.

+U.S. Route 25E passed overland through the gap before the completion of the Cumberland Gap Tunnel in 1996.
+The original trail was then restored.
+As of 1996, 18,000 cars pass beneath the site daily, and 1.2 million people visit the park on the site annually.
+The park features many hiking trails.

 Biology and ecology

-Flora

 Within the Cumberland Gap National Historical Park there are currently 855 known species of vascular plants identified, but that number is expected to increase with reports from National Park Service inventory and monitoring programs.
 There are 15 various vegetation communities throughout the park, with some of them in special locations, such as mountain bogs, low-elevation wetlands, and rocky bluffs.

-Fauna

-Of the 371 species of animals listed as of 2014 within the park, 33 are mammals, 89 are birds, 29 amphibians, 15 reptiles, 27 fish, and 187 are insects, however many others remain to be included.
+Of the 371 species of animals listed as of 2014 within the park, 33 are mammals, 89 are birds, 29 amphibians, 15 reptiles, 27 fish, and 187 are insects; however, many others remain to be included.
 Visitors to the park can expect to see gray squirrels, white-tailed deer, cottontail rabbits, songbirds, hawks, snakes, turtles, and perhaps black bear or bobcat.
 Over 120 species of birds have been logged in the park on the website eBird.